James K. Polk State Office Building

 The James K. Polk State Office Building is a 24-story, 392 ft building in Nashville, Tennessee.
 Completed in 1981, the building was constructed on the site of the Andrew Jackson Hotel and is home to offices for state employees, the Tennessee State Museum's collection, and the Tennessee Performing Arts Center.

-The building's unique construction has a center core that resembles a box made from structural steel from the ground to top floor.
+The building's construction has a center core that resembles a box made from structural steel from the ground to top floor.
 Starting at the top, each floor is supported by hanging from the core.
 This design leaves the area surrounding the core on the ground levels open and free from any columns.